 In the early 1960s, surfing was becoming all the rage on crowded Southern California beaches.
 Huge, heavy longboard surfboards with ten plus inch sharp fins were the wave riding vehicle of choice.
 If a rider wiped out and a board hits a swimmer or wader, it can cause serious injury or even death.
 A rash of injuries and confrontations led to the Beach Town Councils to get involved.
 Towns like Newport Beach and Beaches of Orange County simply banned surfing during the warm months.
 In some cases, surfers were crowded into less than prime wave break “surf only” areas.
 Surfers, generally a disorganized Bohemian crowd, began to resist.
 Small surfing organizations formed and urged a compromise to the draconian surfing restrictions and total bans.

-So, ingenious surfers Beat the Black Ball with blackball beater surfboards aka beater boards or beater surfboards.
+So, the beater surfboards origin was ingenious surfers Beat the Black Ball with blackball beater surfboards aka beater boards or beater surfboards.

-Black Ball Beater board sizes and their expanded width make them perfect for kids.
+Black Ball Beater board sizes and their expanded width make them perfect surfboards for kids.

 Liquid Shredder Provides Several Sizes and Styles of beater surfboards.
 See the links: